Application Criteria & Apply

 - Principal photography can take place anywhere in Canada provided the project's budget can adequately support the location

-- Applicants are not prohibited from bringing additional financing to the table
+- While not required, applicants are encouraged to bring additional financing to the table

 - Applicants need not be a graduate of a CFC program

 - Applicants must be Canadian citizens or permanent residents of Canada

 - All submissions are welcome, however, ideally projects will have all three creative principals [writer(s), director(s) and producer(s)] in place upon submission.
 Development will only commence once all three roles are filled.

 *Consult guidelines for complete requirements